shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Well, there's more to the story, of course.
 We haven't even reached the middle yet!"
 Holly's arms extended behind her, fists pressing into the ground for support.
 She had crushed the packet of seeds into a ball.

 "Very well, then, Poppet.
 Let's pick up the gardening things, and continue the story after we put them away.
 Ok?"

 ***

-Sylvie had been a storyteller for as long as Henry could remember.
-When they first met, two strangers taking shelter at a bus stop from a sudden torrential downpour, she had regaled him with a long, drawn-out recounting of her miserable, awful day.
-Sylvie's mother had been in the hospital so she had gone to visit her; but she had parked illegally and returned to find her car towed; then she discovered she had lost her glasses; and by the time she had finally found them, and made her way to the tow yard, it had already closed.
-Henry felt such pity for her that he had lent her his umbrella.
-He had only learned that the whole story was a complete fabrication weeks later, when she finally returned it.

-Back then Sylvie was just starting her career in the publishing industry.
-After a couple of years in the marketing department at a small but well-regarded publishing house, she was making a name for herself.
-Not long after they had started dating she sought, and won, a big promotion.
-A year after they were married, Sylvie had taken a fancy job at a much larger publisher, with a dozen different imprints and thousands of new books each year.

-Then Holly was born, and everything changed.

-***